tiffany-brand/memories-project/README.md

 * [Questions](#questions)

 ## Description
 This application was built using the MERN project tutorial from [JavaScript Mastery YouTube](https://youtu.be/ngc9gnGgUdA).
-It allows a user to save a memory with a title, description and an image.
+It allows a user to log in and save a memory with a title, description and an image.
+Users can also like any memories and update and delete their own memories.

 ## Deployed Link